-State mandated short term disability insurance programs often leave families with more questions than answers.
-Very few states have laws requiring the coverage.
+State mandated short-term disability insurance programs often burden families with more questions than answers.
+Very few have laws requiring the coverage.

-All states provide income protection for on-the-job accidents in the form of workers compensation.
-But two holes remain: off the job accidents, and sicknesses are not included.
+All provide income protection for on-the-job accidents in the form of workers compensation.
+However, two holes remain.
+Off-the-job accidents and sicknesses are not included.

 This omission comes up frequently for families during maternity leave.